Belize has always been the crown jewel of Central America. There’s just so much to see and do in such a small country.

 This begs the question: Plane, Boat, Bus, or Shuttle?

-Luckily, you have plenty of options for transportation in Belize, even in 2021.
-Most are relatively inexpensive – even flying.
+Luckily, you have plenty of options for transportation in Belize.
+And most are relatively inexpensive – even flying.

-Most private/shared shuttles, such as William’s Belize Shuttle, are still running in 2021.
+There are tons of great private/shared shuttles, like the well-known William’s Belize Shuttle.
 These are great for those in a hurry or those who wish to avoid public transportation.
 There are shuttles from the airport to Belize City, to San Ignacio (where the ATM Cave and Mayan ruins are), and even to Flores, Guatemala.
-Note that as of April 2021, the land border to Guatemala is still closed.

 Total Cost: $90-100 for a private shuttle, split evenly for a shared shuttle